Road closures scheduled on base - Xenia Gazette

 Loop Road Repair

-From June 18 – Aug.
+From now through Aug.
 1 there will be major road diversions and closures on a portion of Loop Road East.

 Two of the four lanes will be closed at a time allowing the two open lanes to be inbound or outbound during certain periods of day.